hpcburger/chapar/README.md

   - Tune `install_tree`, caches, and compiler targets for your production nodes.

 ## CI/CD Automation
-Complete GitLab CI/CD pipeline using Spack CI for automated builds and container generation:
+Comprehensive CI/CD pipelines for both GitLab and GitHub platforms using Spack CI for automated builds and container generation:

 ### Pipeline Features
 - **Spack CI Integration**: Dynamic pipeline generation for package builds